kamir/fuseki-parcel/README.md

 # Fuseki-Parcel
-Let's deploy Apache Fuseki servers in a CDH cluster via Cloudera Manager.
+Let's deploy Apache Fuseki services in a CDH cluster via Cloudera Manager.

-The repository provides all you need to create a parcel (see: https://github.com/cloudera/cm_ext) for installation Apache Fuseki as a service manageble by Cloudera Manager.
+The repository provides all you need to create a parcel for automatic installation of Apache Fuseki as a service manageble by Cloudera Manager (see: https://github.com/cloudera/cm_ext for more details about parcels).

 ---------------

 # Installation